rvbtnks/linksniff/README.md

 4. Submit a pull request

 **Fair warning**: I'm not the most consistent maintainer.
 I tend to build things, then move on to the next shiny project.
 I also work 60 hours a week not doing this.
 But that's what makes community contributions even more valuable - you're not dependent on me to keep things moving.
+With that said though, I am up for requests. just don't give me something that you need this instant.
+Unless you are willing to pay this instant money so I can quit my job.
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.